davecoll3/speak-ev/README.md

 * Profile: Collapsible

-  * The collapsible is used to display the term names and to show/hide the term definition; along with information regarding the user who submitted the term, the submission date and an alternative name for the term.
+  * The collapsible is used to display the term names and to show/hide the term definition; along with information regarding the user who submitted the term, the last updated date, an alternative name for the term (if any) and like/dislike buttons.
 Additionally, 'Edit' and 'Delete' buttons are available to the user which link to the edit term page and a delete term modal respectively.
 On the profile page, the terms listed are just those created by the session user.
 When a user selects a row on the collapsible, it reveals the term definition and a subsequent selection hides it again.
 If a secondary row is selected, when another row is already open, the new row will open while the previously selected row will be hidden.

     ![Profile: Collapsible](/readme-files/images/feature-profile-collapsible.png)